 In Memoria de Larga Distancia, a "stolen" childhood memory (provided by a Colombian artist) was recounted by Seringhaus in Spanish, and in the first person.
 The artist's accented voice quickly made it clear to listeners that the story was second-hand, yet their experience of it remained intimate.

 Performance, part of the "In Times of Conflict" series at the Immigration Office art space in Bremen, Germany.
 In this series, performances were viewed from outside the gallery.
-Hourglass Dinnertime played with the idea of self-induced chronophobia, and the action played out over 15 minutes and was accompanied by a music soundtrack broadcast outside the gallery space.
+Hourglass Dinnertime played with the idea of self-induced chronophobia.
+The action played out over 15 minutes and was accompanied by a soundtrack broadcast outside the gallery space.

 Performance/guided tour as part of B-Tours Berlin.
 Artists Danielle Kourtesis (USA/Germany), Nima Keshtar (Iran), Iva Kirova (Bulgaria) and Ina Weise (Germany) created Tourgasm: Marzahn, a "once-in-a-lifetime transcendental journey into transcendence."
 This ironic, atmospheric, champagne-soaked tour ended in the Freizeitforum Marzahn, where Claire Flaubert performed a final cabaret-style song in the grand ballroom.